Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ![image-20240320082436207](./res/Cloud%20Native%20Application/image-20240320082436207.png)

 etcd is a distributed key-value store.
-The key are strings and can be nested and folders can be used to organise the keys.
+The keys are strings and can be nested and folders can be used to organise the keys.
 Values can be pretty much anything.

 Apart from setting and getting values, keys can also be watched.
 This enables using etcd as a message queue.